ryedin/site/_guide/06-environment.md

 <span class="diff-a">     - GITHUB_API_TOKEN</span>
 </pre>

-Because environment carries sensitive secrets, the environment declaration is a whitelist.
-Here the `web` Service will not have access to any `GITHUB_API_TOKEN` config, but `worker` will.
+Because the environment holds sensitive secrets, the environment declaration is a whitelist.
+Here the `web` service will not have access to the `GITHUB_API_TOKEN` variable, but `worker` will.

 Now you can declare config specific to development in a local `.env` file: